Law In Malaysia and Legal Tips

 Free Advice Over the Phone

-Generally we do not provide legal advice over the phone.
+Generally we do not provide legal advice over the phone whatsapp or other form of social media.
 We maintain a simple policy that we advice clients in a face to face meeting.

-This policy is inline with the guidelines given to us to identify the clients we are dealing with and… Continue reading
+This policy is inline with the guidelines given to us… Continue reading

 Some creditors face a dilemma, shall we file a bill of costs after the debtors have been made a bankrupt?